-After that you drive through magnificent scenery towards Xinjie, the gateway to the stunning and spectacular rice terraces of Yuanyang.
-You reach Yuanyang in the late afternoon.
+After that you drive through magnificent scenery towards Yuanyang, the gateway to the stunning and spectacular rice terraces of Yuanyang.
+Stay overnight near the Rice Terraces of Yuanyang.

 Day 3: JOURNEY TO THE YUANYANG RICE TERRACES IN YUNNAN PROVINCE

-You leave the Hotel early (around 6 am) to witness a magnificent sunrise over the rice terraces.
+You leave the Hotel early to witness a colorful sunrise over the rice terraces.

 The best time to visit the Yuanyang (Xinjiezhen) rice terraces is during the harvest in late September and October or during the winter month, when the terraces are filled with water, which transforms the area into a colourful fairyland for photographers, as every pond reflects the sunlight in a different colour.

-If possible we will visit one of the bustling weekly local markets in the area where we can observe the local people from various ethnic groups (Hani, Yi, Zhuang, some Miao) doing their weekly shopping.
-Many of them still wear their traditional costumes.
-In the afternoon you make a hike (about 2.5 hours) through the magnificent rice terraces of Yuanyang to a nearby Hani village.
+If possible will visit one of the bustling weekly local markets in the area where we can observe the local people from various ethnic groups (Hani, Yi, Zhuang, some Miao) doing their weekly shopping.
+In the afternoon scenic hike through the magnificent rice terraces of Yuanyang to a nearby Hani village.

 Overnight accommodation is at Yuanyang.